Viet Cong: Origin

 In March 1956, southern communist leader Lê Duẩn presented a plan to revive the insurgency entitled "The Road to the South" to the other members of the Politburo in Hanoi.
 He argued adamantly that war with the United States was necessary to achieve unification.
 But as China and the Soviets both opposed confrontation at this time, Lê Duẩn's plan was rejected and communists in the South were ordered to limit themselves to economic struggle.
 Leadership divided into a "North first", or pro-Beijing, faction led by Trường Chinh, and a "South first" faction led by Lê Duẩn.

 As the Sino-Soviet split widened in the following months, Hanoi began to play the two communist giants off against each other.
 The North Vietnamese leadership approved tentative measures to revive the southern insurgency in December 1956.
 Lê Duẩn's blueprint for revolution in the South was approved in principle, but implementation was conditional on winning international support and on modernizing the army, which was expected to take at least until 1959.
-President Hồ Chí Minh stressed that violence was still a last resort.
+President Ho Chi Minh stressed that violence was still a last resort.
 Nguyễn Hữu Xuyên was assigned military command in the South, replacing Lê Duẩn, who was appointed North Vietnam's acting party boss.
 This represented a loss of power for Hồ, who preferred the more moderate Võ Nguyên Giáp, who was defense minister.

 An assassination campaign, referred to as "extermination of traitors" or "armed propaganda" in communist literature, began in April 1957.
 Tales of sensational murder and mayhem soon crowded the headlines.
 Seventeen civilians were killed by machine gun fire at a bar in Châu Đốc in July and in September a district chief was killed with his entire family on a main highway in broad daylight.
 In October 1957, a series of bombs exploded in Saigon and left 13 Americans wounded.

 In a speech given on September 2, 1957, Hồ reiterated the "North first" line of economic struggle.
 The launch of Sputnik in October boosted Soviet confidence and led to a reassessment of policy regarding Indochina, long treated as a Chinese sphere of influence.
 In November, Hồ traveled to Moscow with Lê Duẩn and gained approval for a more militant line.
 In early 1958, Lê Duẩn met with the leaders of "Inter-zone V" (northern South Vietnam) and ordered the establishment of patrols and safe areas to provide logistical support for activity in the Mekong Delta and in urban areas.
-In June 1958, the Viet Cong created a command structure for the eastern Mekong Delta.
+In June 1958, the VC created a command structure for the eastern Mekong Delta.
 French scholar Bernard Fall published an influential article in July 1958 which analyzed the pattern of rising violence and concluded that a new war had begun.